 Thus, if your timepiece produces any ‘tick’ sound and also, the second hand jerks with each tick, you do ideally not own a genuine Rolex.

 A fake Rolex watch is typically lighter in weight.
 If you want to ensure you are wearing an authenticate Rolex, the easiest way to verify it is by weighing it.
 Rolexes are made up of a solid block of precious metals that make them pretty heavier in weight.
 Moreover, its high-quality metal bracelet also renders some added weight to the watches.

 While some Rolex forgeries can be spotted easily by looking at some unique features, others might look entirely perfect and dazzling and thus, would require only trained eyes to spot the difference.
-Whether you are looking to ‘sell Rolex watch’ or buy your dream watch, it is always essential that you choose a trustworthy dealer to get the confidence or security you need when selling or purchasing a Rolex watch.
+Whether you are looking for ‘where can I sell my Rolex watch’ or buy your dream watch, it is always essential that you choose a trustworthy dealer to get the confidence or security you need when selling or purchasing a Rolex watch.